 Well, I agree.

-But we get caught up, Sean, in these payfors and uh and revenue neutral, and as a business person, nobody ever uses those terms in the private sector.
+And as a business person, nobody ever uses those terms in the private sector.

 Revenue neutral means you're standing still.

-That's why we get back to economic growth as the pay for, and frankly, massive cuts in the federal government, then there's your pay for, and you don't have to play all these games with adding and subtracting, and when do we start and when we don't start?
+And frankly, massive cuts in the federal government, then there's your pay-for, and you don't have to play all these games with adding and subtracting.

 What do you think of that?

-I mean I got a ten percent state income tax, uh three and a half percent city income tax, the highest the second highest property tax county in the country I live in in uh Nassau County in Long Island, and it's not by choice, it just is what it is.
+I mean, I got a 10% state income tax, a 3.5% city income tax, the second highest property-tax county in the country I live in in Nassau County in Long Island.

-I'm gonna get killed.
+I'm going to get killed.

-And it's and and I keep telling my friends, well, I don't think states like Texas that live within their means and states like Florida that live within their means and they don't have state income taxes, I don't think they should be subsidizing the tax breaks of big spending states like New York, New Jersey, California, and Illinois.
+And I keep telling my friends, well, I don't think states like Texas that live within their means and states like Florida that live within their means and they don't have state income taxes, I don't think they should be subsidizing the tax breaks of big spending states like New York, New Jersey, California, and Illinois.

-I'm so I'm no we should not.
+Well, no, we should not.

 We should not.

-Of course, me being from Texas, I mean I was Secretary of State.
+Of course, me being from Texas, I mean, I was Secretary of State.

 I'm sticking up for you.

-Yeah, you are, and we want you to come to Texas, and I'm sure the Floridians want you to come.
+And we want you to come to Texas, and I'm sure the Floridians want you to come.

 But in business, if you want to sell more products, you cut your prices.